-The NSW Heritage Grants are awarded at the RAHS State History Conference and details published in the December editions of History.
-Click on a link below for information on grant recipients in recent years:
+The Heritage Grants are awarded at the RAHS Annual Conference, with the details published in the December edition of History.
+Please note there was no Heritage Grants Program in 2019.